 · Short-term effects are that I have been able to concentrate and focus better.

-· Long-term effects (I have been doing it for 12 years) is that I feel detached.
+· Long-term effects (I have been doing it for 12 years) is feeling detached.

 Now, this is something that most people do not understand until they experience it.
-It doesn’t mean that I don’t have empathy or experience a range of emotions.
-It means that I don’t get to despair, depression and experience fear, and there is an underlying feeling that everything will be ok.
+It doesn’t mean I don’t have empathy or experience a range of emotions.
+It means I don’t get to despair or depression and experience fear, and there is an underlying feeling that everything will be okay.
 Trust me, I did not use to feel this way, and every day was an emotional roller coaster, which was incredibly draining.
-Detachment provides the mental space to view the world and then have a conscious mind that can make a decision separate from what is happening around me.
+Detachment provides the mental space to view the world and have a conscious mind that can decide from what is happening around me.
 This mental state is ‘unconditional’.
-Being unconditional means that (despite everything happening around me) I don’t react but can maintain a state of being relaxed and satisfied or happy.
-I know deep down that everything is going to be ok.
+Being unconditional means that (despite everything happening around me) I don’t react but can maintain a relaxed and satisfied or happy state.
+I know deep down that everything is going to be okay.
 This is the long-term effect of meditation.

 Feed your mind

 Read and listen to things that feed my mind.
 This is like nutrition for the brain.
 Being around people with lower energy, listening to the news, reading the newspaper, or even reading a rant on social media is like junk food.
-A little bit once in a while is ok, but it should not be your daily diet.
-I listen to awesome audiobooks about self-improvement, listen to CDs in my car about personal development, and read every day a book that will help me grow.
+A little bit occasionally is okay, but it should not be your daily diet.
+I listen to awesome audiobooks about self-improvement, CDs in my car about personal development, and read a book daily that will help me grow.
 My only junk food is TV, and I watch what I want; that is my little bit of junk food.
 When I see a rant on social, I will not read it.
 It is only someone’s opinion (which they are entitled to), but I don’t have to buy into it or agree.

 Mental Resilience takes time

-All of this has trained me to recognise thoughts as being just that – thoughts.
-If I focus on them long enough, they become beliefs, and my life follows what I believe.
-I have written down what I would like my life to be – happy.
+This has trained me to recognise thoughts as being just that – thoughts.
+If I focus on them long enough, they become beliefs, and my life follows my beliefs.
+I have written down what I want my life to be – happy.
 And I have written down what happiness looks and feels like.
 I can now say, having suffered from depression and eating disorders for most of my life, that I am happy.
 Even now.
 But it took training, lots and lots of training.
 It didn’t happen overnight, but I saw a change with only one week of meditation.

 All of this trains mental resilience.
 I can fall off the rails for a bit when a crisis hits, but then I see opportunities.
 They usually come in my meditations.
 And then there is the wow moment.
 Holy Cow, Batman!
 This is such a great opportunity to… and away I go.